8 Heroic Cats

 Photograph from the Door County Humane Society.

-This past February, Amy Jung went down to the Door County (Wisconsin) Humane Society shelter to play with the cats.
+In 2014, Amy Jung went down to the Door County (Wisconsin) Humane Society shelter to play with the cats.
 Jung was not planning to adopt one, but went home with two.
 Pudding, a 21-pound cat, stood out and seem drawn to Jung.
 She took him and another cat named Wimsy home with her.
 Later that night, Jung suffered a diabetic seizure in her sleep.
 Pudding jumped up on her and woke her up enough to call out to her son Ethan, but he was asleep.
 So Pudding ran to Ethan’s room and jumped on him to wake him up.
 Ethan was able to get his mother medical attention, but she might have sunk into a coma without intervention.
 Since the incident, Jung has registered Pudding as a therapy animal.

 Claire Nelson of Reading, Pennsylvania, adopted Rusty as an adult cat from the Humane Society.
 Two years later, in June of 2011, Nelson wanted to lay down because she wasn’t feeling well, but Rusty kept bothering her, which was out of character for him.
 The 66-year-old former nurse took inventory and decided to visit her doctor’s office, but Nelson began feeling much worse at the bus stop and called 911.
 Doctors at the hospital found that she had suffered a heart attack!
 Surgery followed and Nelson had two stents implanted.
 When she returned home, Rusty was back to his normal self, but would not leave her side.
 Nelson credits him with saving her life.